 IPAM for service management

 Instead of a Configuration Management Database (CMDB), IP Address Management is at the heart of telco and ISP business.
 However, it’s not just any IPAM, as it must be one that can handle the scale of a modern distributed network, mixing an ever-increasing amount of customer premises equipment with cloud services.
-These businesses need to have an IPAM solution that is scalable, and offers APIs and other integration points as the hub of their entire management platform, feeding CMDBs, help desks, provisioning, and other key functions.
+These businesses need to have an IPAM solution that is scalable, and offers rich API set and other integration points as the hub of their entire management platform, feeding CMDBs, help desks, provisioning, and other key functions.

 If service providers don’t have a scalable and integrated solution, they are going to have multiple versions of the truth (without a complete view of the IP addresses they’ve deployed and how they’ve been deployed).
 With an appropriately scalable IPAM that links into the rest of their business systems, they will be able to automate much of their core operations, as well as delegate part of the IPAM process to other departments, reducing bottlenecks.